briandrum/codes.forchagrin.com/_articles/article-xii-general-provisions.md

 event the specific effective date called for shall be binding.\
 (Added 11-3-81)

-## Section XII-3: Continuance of present employees
+## Section XII-3: Continuance of Present Employees

 Every employee of the Municipal government on December 31, 1962, shall continue in such employment and thereafter shall be subject in all respects to the provisions of this Charter.

-## Section XII-4: Effect of charter on existing laws and rights
+## Section XII-4: Effect of Charter on Existing Laws and Rights

 The adoption of this Charter shall not affect any pre-existing rights of the Municipality, nor any right or liability or pending suit or prosecution, either